 Porcupine Mountains Wilderness State Park

-The park boasts many popular natural attractions, including Lake of the Clouds (with an accessible viewing area), the scenic Presque Isle River corridor.
-Other attractions include the Summit Peak observation tower, Porcupine Mountains Ski Area, an 18-hole disc golf course and much more.
+The park boasts many popular natural attractions, including Lake of the Clouds and the scenic Presque Isle River corridor.
+Other attractions include the Summit Peak observation tower, Porcupine Mountains Winter Sport Complex, fall chairlift rides, an 18-hole disc golf course and much more.